10 Francis Street East

 About Water First :

-Founded in 2009, Water First Education and Training Inc. works alongside Indigenous communities to address local water challenges.
-Currently, 14% of Indigenous communities in Canada are affected by drinking water advisories.
-Water First has worked with over 80 communities across six provinces and territories.
-The charity focuses on building trust, forming meaningful partnerships, and creating lasting results.
+Founded in 2009, Water First Education and Training Inc. (Water First, WF) works alongside Indigenous communities to address local water challenges.
+Currently, 13% of Indigenous communities in Canada and 25% of Indigenous communities in Ontario are affected by drinking water advisories.
+Water First's programs focus on education, training, and collaboration.
+Since its founding, Water First has worked with 96 Indigenous communities.
+Water First spent $4.0m on its programs in F2023.
+WF runs three programs: Drinking Water, Environmental Water, and Indigenous Schools.

 A Charity Intelligence 2023 Top 100 Rated Charity